pR0Ps/website/pelican/content/blog/vim-search-and-replace-in-multiple-files.md

+---
-Title: Vim: Search and replace in multiple files
+Title: "Vim: Search and replace in multiple files"
 Date: 2012-08-27 14:11
 Author: Carey Metcalfe
+Tags:
+  - code
-Tags: code, vim
+  - vim
+---

 As is the way with [Vim][], there are a ton of features, but stumbling on the combination of commands that does what you want can be a bit